Erol Alkan: DJ and club promoter

-In 1993, Erol Alkan started DJing in various indie nightclubs in London.
+In 1993, Alkan started DJing in various indie nightclubs in London.
 His first ever public DJ set was at The Gass Club in Leicester Square.

 In 1995, he was a resident DJ of club night 'Going Underground'.

 In 1997, Erol re-launched the club under a new name: Trash.
 Over the next few years, Trash became one of the most influential clubs of its time.
 Until its closure in 2007, Trash saw performances by Peaches, LCD Soundsystem, Klaxons, Bloc Party, 2manydjs, Yeah Yeah Yeahs, Scissor Sisters, Phoenix, Metronomy, Electric Six and many more up and coming bands.

 From 2001 onwards, Erol Alkan became one of the most in demand Djs of the time, playing regular DJ sets outside Trash, focusing primarily on dance music influenced by his sets at Bugged Out.
 Bugged Out are credited as launching Erol's dance music career after offering him a residency halfway through his debut set for them at Fabric, when Erol filled in for David Holmes who had missed a flight into London.
 His profile increased considerably during 2003 when he was voted 'Best Breakthrough DJ' by Muzik magazine, and in 2006, when he earned the Mixmag 2006 "DJ of the Year" award.